bmeurant/technical-docs/software-architecture/system-design-patterns/service-discovery.md

 1.  **Self-Registration:** The service instance is responsible for registering itself with the registry on startup and de-registering on shutdown.
 It must also send periodic **[[monitoring#Health Monitoring|heartbeats]]** to the registry to signal that it is still healthy.

 2.  **Third-Party Registration:** An external tool, known as a **Registrar**, handles the registration process.
-In modern containerized environments, the container orchestrator (e.g., Kubernetes) often plays this role, automatically registering and de-registering services as they are deployed or terminated.
+In modern containerized environments, the [[containerization|container]] orchestrator (e.g., Kubernetes) often plays this role, automatically registering and de-registering services as they are deployed or terminated.

 ---